mmcc007/todo/README.md

 This CICD expects to find a password protected encrypted version of the private key in the repo.
 The password to unencrypt the private key is provided in the `KEY_PASSWORD` described below.

-Follow the directions at https://developer.android.com/studio/publish/app-signing to learn about app signing.
+To learn more about app signing see: https://developer.android.com/studio/publish/app-signing.

 1. If you do not already have a keystore, generate a new keystore: